Credit Suisse's Asian business has highest level of credit provisions

 A Credit Suisse spokeswoman in Hong Kong declined to comment.

-The fortunes of mainland China’s Luckin, which had been compared to U.S. coffeehouse Starbucks, have nosedived since an investigation into fake annual sales of about $300 million was disclosed in April, with the Nasdaq suspending trading in its shares in June.
+The fortunes of mainland China’s Luckin, which had been compared to U.S. coffeehouse Starbucks (SBUX.O), have nosedived since an investigation into fake annual sales of about $300 million was disclosed in April, with the Nasdaq suspending trading in its shares in June.

 Credit Suisse was a lead bank when Luckin Coffee raised $561 million in its U.S. IPO last year.
 It was also part of a syndicate that lent Luckin’s former chairman, Charles Zhengyao, Lu $518 million.